ME-314/Farm-Bike/README.md

 The render above outlines the key components of the machine.
 ### [Frame](https://github.com/ME-314/Farm-Bike/blob/main/Drafts/FrameAssembly.pdf)
 The frame is made out of Item modular aluminium extrusions, specifically the profile 8 series.
 This made the construction of the frame simple and required only off-the-shelf parts.
 The Item profile 8 can be substituted by any equivalent 40 mm $\times$ 40 mm T-slot aluminium extrusion.
-These diemntions correspond to a common industrial
+These dimentions correspond to a common industrial
 T-slot aluminium profile size.
 It was specifically chosen as a compromise between stiffness, weight and availability.
 Smaller profiles, such as 20 mm $\times$ 20 mm or 30 mm $\times$ 30 mm, are commonly used for light frames or small mechanical